-The expert in sustainable architecture and interiors explains the buzz behind biophilia this year and how to connect with nature in your home design.
+Designer Oliver Heath is an expert in sustainable architecture and interiors.
+He explains the thinking behind biophilic design and how to connect with nature in your home.

 Image: Productivity suite at Leman Locke Hotel, designed by Oliver for Thejoyofplants.co.uk.
 Photo by Simone Morciano